-To paste an item into a file from the clipboard, you can use either the Paste or the Paste Insert commands.
+To paste LD Elements or Structured Text into a file from the clipboard, you can use either the Paste or the Paste Insert commands.

 To use the Paste command

 - 1. Select a location for the paste. - 2.
 Choose one of the following methods to issue the Paste command: - Click the button from the standard toolbar. - Choose Edit | Paste from the main menu. - Press <Ctrl + V>. - Right-click the mouse and select Paste from the popup menu.